What are Window Panes?

 Double pane windows dominate the window industry because they are less costly than triple pane windows but offer the same energy saving benefits.

 As the name suggests, double pane windows utilize two panes of glass.
 The space between the panes is usually filled with either argon or krypton gas, which greatly increases the window’s R-value (thermal resistance insulation value).
-The gas helps reduce heat transfer across the window – argon’s thermal conductivity is about 67 percent less than air.
+The gas helps reduce heat transfer across the window – argon’s thermal conductivity is about 67% less than air.
 Argon is less expensive than krypton, which has even better conductivity properties, so it’s used more often.
 However, sometimes both noble gasses will be mixed as a compromise between cost and increased thermal conductivity.

 Xenon and nitrogen are also used to fill the space between double pane windows.